 - Scope (what needs to be tested).

 - Methods (how tests will be run).

-Creating an Agile test strategy is easy when you’re using the right testing tools — such as .
+Creating an Agile test strategy can be tricky.
+But it's easy when you’re using the right testing tools, such as Helix ALM.

 Here’s how you create an Agile test strategy in Helix ALM: